OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or by contacting us at any time.

-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, product/service experience or other transactions.

 OPTING OUT OF ADVERTISING ID

 The Identifier For Advertising (IDFA) is a unique, user-resettable ID for advertising, provided by the mobile device’s operating system.
 We may use this ID to enhance serving and targeting capabilities, re-target specific campaigns, pass the ID to our partners.
 Advertising ID does not reveal any information about the user or the device.
-If you prefer to opt-out or reset your Identifier For Advertising (IDFA), please follow these standard instructions:
+If you prefer to opt-out or reset your Identifier.
+For Advertising (IDFA), please follow these standard instructions:

-*   iOS - Opt out of interest-based ads in the App Store and Apple News (https://support.apple.com/en-us/HT202074).
+*   iOS - Opt out of interest-based ads in the App Store and Apple News
-*   Android - Opt out of seeing personalized ads (https://support.google.com/ads/answer/2662922?hl=en).
+*   Android - Opt out of seeing personalized ads

 OPTING OUT OF THIRD-PARTY TAILORED ADVERTISING